Klipper3d/klipper/docs/Config_Reference.md

 ### [delayed_gcode]

-Execute a gcode on a set delay.
+Execute a G-Code on a set delay.
 See the
 [command template guide](Command_Templates.md#delayed-gcodes) and [command reference](G-Codes.md#delayed-gcode) for more information.